-Nord Stage 3 VS Piano 4
+Nord Stage 3 Vs Piano 4 (Comparison)

 The biggest difference between the Nord Stage 3 and the Nord Piano 4 is the sound engines included in each one.
 In the Stage 3,you get three sound engines - piano, synth, and organ - while the Piano 4 gives you only the piano and synth engines with a heavier focus on piano.